From £4,563 per week

 Udawalawe national park Day Experience

 Take a day trip to UdaWalawe National Park, home to the Elephant Transit Home which is supported by the Born Free Foundation to support and rehabilitate orphaned or injured elephants back into the wild.
-Whilst direct contact with the elephants is strictly inhibited, the centre is a wonderful experience to observe elephants feeding, bathing and playing in their natural habitat.
+Whilst direct contact with the elephants is strictly prohibited, the centre is a wonderful experience to observe elephants feeding, bathing and playing in their natural habitat.

 The National Park itself covers a vast area of grasslands which as well as the enormous elephant population is also home to many other species of mammals, reptiles and bird as well as a high diversity of flora and fauna.
 Some consider a safari in Udawalawe your best chance of spotting wildlife due to its fewer number of tourists and it’s smaller density of vegetation allowing wildlife to be spotted easier.